WRWPhillips/support-takehome/README.md

 # Scoring Guide

 ## Running your program
-- Does this run from command line as instructed?
+[x] Does this run from command line as instructed?
-- Does it run without errors?
+[x] Does it run without errors?

 ## Implement Matching Types
-- Can it match on a single column?
+[x] Can it match on a single column?
-- Do similar columns match to one another?
+[x] Do similar columns match to one another?
-- Are you able to use multiple matchers?
+[x] Are you able to use multiple matchers?

 ## Output
-- Is there a csv file?
+[x] Is there a csv file?
-- Are there IDs prepended to each row?
+[x] Are there IDs prepended to each row?

 ## Coding Style
-- Is it readable?
+[x] Is it readable?
-- Is it consistent?
+[x] Is it consistent?

+## Usage
+Run bundle install and then use the desired syntax from above.
+If the syntax is wrong the script will tell you!
+Outputs will be uniquely named and placed inside of the outputs folder.

-## PLANNING
+## Implementation
-- The goal is to identify CSV rows that might be the same person based on matching type.
-The type is passed in as a command line argument, and more than one of them might be applicable.
-Syntax is ruby match_users.rb [ filter ] [ csv file ].
-- Ruby has a really good standard library class for CSVs that I can use.
-- First step will be to parse ARGV, OptionsParser not an option because in the readme it says there will be no dash on the args passed in.
-ARGV[-1] will always be the CSV file name, and every other arg will be a filter.
-Filters should be email, phone, first_name, and last_name.
-- This is a good thing to start on, after this I'll need to call a controller that can work on the CSV.
-This involves CSV.read() and then csv files can be iterated over by column or row, I believe.
-This part of the process will not be terrible.
-I then need to iterate based on the column matching the filter(s) passed in.
-It might make sense to keep the array of args other than the file name as something to iterate over.
-If there's only one filter it will only have to be done once.
-- There needs to be a new column attached to the CSV and every entry needs a user_id.
-This is tricky

-- Array of filters now, here is the idea
-- I can create a new array of arrays of filtered columns -- what I mean is I can access the arrays by filters, iterating throw array of filters with for loop
-- Then compare by each of these arrays one by one
+It took a lot of troubleshooting and some different methods, but I ended up deciding on this as my final submission.
+I'm sure there's a more optimal way of doing this, but this is the best I could come up with!
+I have it set so that there are three classes called, and one gem for normalizing phone numbers.
+I get consistent matching even with multiple filters, and I made it so that every possible filter can be used.
+The hardest one in terms of speed is of course input3, but luckily once the first ten thousand lines are parsed all the other ones already have a user_id hashed.
+I refactored and refactored until everything could happen in one passthrough inside of get_duplicates.rb, and I think the biggest drag on performance now is actually the phone number normalization because regex is sort of expensive memory wise.
+Right now on my computer parsing input3.csv with email and phone which are the most expensive filters takes one minute and 5 seconds, which I'm sure could be improved upon but gosh darn it's a huge file!
+I chose to use the phonelib gem just because it was the most efficient and consistent way to normalize all these very abnormal phone numbers.